 Yep.
 It just drizzles on so heavenly like that.
 I bought the Smucker’s salted caramel ice cream topping, but any will do!

-P.S. if you love caramel, you’ll love these caramel cupcakes with caramel buttercream frosting!
+P.S.
+If you love caramel, you’ll love these caramel cupcakes with caramel buttercream frosting!

 The BEST Chocolate Cake Recipe

 You know, I don’t know if I can just have a plain chocolate cake anymore.
 The extras made this over the top for me!
+Now, don’t get me wrong… this depression cake is a game-changer for a regular chocolate cake recipe!

-It literally only lasted (and keep in mind how huge this thing is) 12 hours.
+It only lasted (and keep in mind how huge this thing is) 12 hours.
 With giving only a quarter of it to our neighbors and a couple of slices to our babysitter… we took care of the rest.
 It was incredible and will now be a favorite in our house for sure!

 Now, if you’re a fan of easy dessert recipes, then you should REALLY check out our most popular dessert recipes here on the blog that’s easy to whip up using extra bread you may have laying around, and ingredients that you probably have on hand!
 This simple and easy old fashion bread pudding recipe is sure to be added to your favorites list!